conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 configurations and developer setups.

-Today, we are happy to introduce **conan-py-build**, a PEP 517 build backend that integrates Conan's C/C++ dependency management directly into the wheel build.
-The CMake-driving side is deliberately standard.
-What `conan-py-build` focuses on is what happens *around* CMake: resolving the native dependency graph, configuring the toolchain, reusing cached binaries, and bundling runtime libraries into the final wheel.
+Today, we are happy to introduce **conan-py-build**, a PEP 517 build backend that brings Conan's C/C++ dependency management directly into the Python wheel build.

 The project is still in active development, and we are releasing it now to gather early feedback.
 We would love for you to try it and tell us what you